 Any other question’s contact me its free to ask :-)

-Includes Back, Shoulders, Legs, Feet, Hands, Face n Scalp, tummy optional
+Lighter relaxing massage to the Back, Shoulders, Legs, Feet, Hands, Scalp, tummy optional

 Islip Nr Thrapston Kettering